- Environment & Conservation

 - Use the existing curb line along the walk as a depression line to drain off water to the street.

-- Grade bioretention overflow to overtop the curb towards the street.
+- Grade planting strip rain garden overflow to overtop the curb towards the street.

-4. Grade new curb bulbs to minimize extensions of the public storm drain.
-Locate low points to allow access for maintenance of drainage structures when vehicles are parked, to the extent feasible.
+4. Grade new curb bulbs.
+To the extent practical, it is desirable to minimize extensions of the public storm drain while grading new curb bulbs to drain.
+When locating low points consider access for maintenance of drainage structures when vehicles are parked.
 Survey the roadway cross section at curb bulbs and identify crown location and surface topography impacts to flow line.

-5. Flow that has been concentrated along a gutter or flow line shall be collected in a drainage structure, not left to fan out and disperse.
+5. Flow that has been concentrated along a gutter or flow line shall be collected in a drainage structure, not left to fan out.

-6. Set elevations for inlets and CB grates, at face of curb, to include the drainage transition zone as shown in Standard Plan 260.
+6. Set elevations for inlets and CB grates, at face of curb, and include the drainage transition zone as shown in Standard Plan 260a.

-7. Grade alleys to drain to the perpendicular street.
-Low points and extensions of the public storm drain to mid-alley low points will not be permitted, except when SPU agrees that there is no feasible alternative.
+7. Grade alleys per Standard Plan 403 and to drain to the perpendicular street.
+Extensions of public storm drains to mid-alley low points will not be permitted, except when SPU agrees that there is no feasible alternative.
 When considered:

-- Provide safe truck access and without backing up.
+- Provide safe vactor truck access and without backing up.

 - Protect property, assuming clogged CBs will not be functioning or maintained during storms.